oughtinc/ergo/docs/notebook_style.rst

 2. Do the following specific things to clean up:

-   1. Make sure the notebook is saved without output in the ``notebooks/src/`` repo.
-This can be accomplished by running ``make scrub``
-   2. as much as possible, avoid showing extraneous output from cells
+   1. as much as possible, avoid showing extraneous output from cells

       1. you can use the ``%%capture`` magic to suppress all output from a cell (helpful if a function in the cell prints